WCMX (sport): Flat-ground

-Grinds and Slides
+Grinds and slides

 50-50 Grind, 5-0 Grind, Footplate/Nosegrind, Hand-rim slide.

 Balance

 Wheelie, One Wheel Wheelie, No-Handers.

 Miscellaneous

 Upside-Down Wheelie, Upside-Down One Wheel Spin.

 Risks

 As with other skatepark sports, the risks involved in WCMX can be greatly reduced by wearing safety gear such as a full-face helmet and pads; and only trying tricks within the rider's skill level.
 WCMX chairs provide a wide base of support, making falls less likely unless the rider is trying tricks that involve shifting the centre of gravity, e.g. balance tricks such as one-wheel spins.

 Culture

-The WCMX community is a worldwide community.
-With riders from a diverse range of cultures and backgrounds, with varying disabilities.
-The youngest known rider began WCMX at 18 months old, the oldest current rider is in their fifties.
-There is a growing number of LGBT riders emerging worldwide.

 In 2016, an online campaign for a Lego wheelchair skate park was rejected.
 However, WCMX is represented in the Lego City Skate Park (60290) set, released 2021.